cloud-ed/CloudedClicker/README.md

 - CloudedClicker is built for accessibility and personal use.
 Please **use responsibly** and in accordance with any software or game policies.
 - This app runs quietly in the background.
 If you accidentally enable it, just press your toggle hotkey again to stop.
+- Recording only captures mouse movement and left-clicks for now — keyboard support might come in a future update.

 ---